ibdknox/jayq/README.md

 * `jayq.macros/let-deferred [steps & body]`: `let` like form allowing
   to chain deferred and bind return values to vars for later use.
+  The step value expected is anything that returns a deferred instance.
   You can supply :let steps (like in for/doseq) between "regular" steps.

 ```clojure